 Pay attention to your hands when filling, the gas can be very cold so it is advisable to put a washcloth between your hand and the bottle or you can also use safety gloves

 After filling, it is very important that you give your lighter time to return to room temperature.
 Therefore, give him at least 5/10 minutes of rest.

 After resting, try to ignite your lighter slowly on a medium setting and not immediately on a high setting.

 - Do not wait until the lighter is completely empty before refilling, as this could cause the lighter to become clogged.
 When the flame starts to get lower, you should refill the lighter with new lighter gas.
 Take refueling by car as an example.

 - Butane gas lighters have problems with ignition when the temperature is below 19 degrees Celsius.
 If the lighter does not ignite in a cold temperature, there is nothing wrong with the lighter, but it is simply too cold for the lighter.

 - Fill your lighter in a safe place.
 We recommend putting it in the sink in your kitchen.
 Never use near open flames and always consider your own safety.

-You can also suffer thermal injuries and it is therefore important to cover your hands well against any spraying gas, as the temperature of this gas is deep in the freezing point.
+You can also suffer thermal injury and it is therefore important to cover your hands properly against any squirting gas as the temperature of this gas is deep in the freezing point.